 #1 – SignRequest

 You have your clients sign a waiver and PAR-Q, right?
-In the past, I would email them the files, and they would have to digitally sign them themselves or print, scan, and email them back to me.
+In the past, trainers would email them the files, and they would have to digitally sign them themselves or print, scan, and email them back.
 What a hassle!

-With the free plan from SignRequest, all I have to do is upload my two blank forms, click where my new client needs to sign and check, and email it to them.
-They can easily sign digitally and send it right back to my email inbox.
-Two clicks later and I’ve moved the signed document into their Google Docs folder.
+With the free plan from SignRequest, all you have to do is upload the two blank forms, click where the new client needs to sign and check, and email it to them.
+They can easily sign digitally and send it right back to your email inbox.
+Two clicks later and you’ve moved the signed document into their Google Docs folder.

 If you want to upgrade your SignRequest, it will let you customize logos and colors, use templates, and store more documents.